Our research in Immunology

 Hear Kellie Calderon, MD, medical director at Bristol Myers Squibb, explain the importance of collaboration and precision medicines in the study of immune-mediated disease.

-Lupus: Treatments, Research and Bristol Myers Squibb's Dedication to Patients - A Q&A With Subhashis Banerjee >
+Lupus: Treatments, research and Bristol Myers Squibb's dedication to patients - A Q&A with Subhashis Banerjee >

 Subhashish Banerjee, MD, vice president & disease area head, Rheumatology and Dermatology at Bristol Myers Squibb, shares how the company is leveraging a pathways-based approach to advance research and ultimately elevate care for patients in need of new treatment options in systemic lupus erythematosus (SLE), also known as lupus.